sfeir-open-source/sfeir-school-dbt/docs/markdown/50-jinja-and-macros/20-macros.md

 <!-- .slide -->
 # Reusable code with macros

-Macros are reusable blocks of code that can be defined and invoked within your dbt project.
+Macros are reusable blocks of code that can be defined and invoked within your _dbt_ project.

 <br/>

 * Code Reusability: provides consistency and reduce duplication
-* Encapsulation of Logic: Improve readability
+* Encapsulation of Logic: improve readability
-* Dynamic SQL Generation: SQL queries based on provided parameters or conditions
+* Dynamic SQL generation: SQL queries based on provided parameters or conditions
 * Parameterization: use of parameters brings flexibility
 * Modularity: macros can be organized into modules or files